 To gauge the progress of K-12 math education in Kentucky, one can rely on the results of Kentucky’s statewide assessments.
 Kentucky administers state tests called the Kentucky Summative Assessment (KSA) to serve as a measurement tool of students’ academic proficiencies in reading, mathematics, science, and writing on-demand.

 In spring 2021, more than 329,000 students participated in the Kentucky Summative Assessment.
-The overall participation rate and performance levels percentage indicate that only 31.4% of the elementary students performed at a proficient/distinguished level.
+Only 31.4% of elementary students performed at a proficient/distinguished level, based on the overall participation and performance percentages.
 The situation for middle-school students and high-school students is not much different.

 School District Performance in Kentucky

 Out of 171 school districts, we have shortlisted the top 50 school districts in Kentucky.
-These rankings are based on graduation rates, state test scores, college readiness, SAT/ACT scores, quality of teaching, public school district ratings, and more.
+These rankings are based on graduation rates, quality of teaching, public school district ratings, and more.

 Kentucky standardized test results ‘disappointing but not unexpected’ during COVID-19 pandemic — www.wdrb.com